openxla/stablehlo/docs/spec_draft.md

     (represents a pair of `f64`).
 Exact representation of complex types (e.g. whether the real part or the imaginary part comes first in memory) is implementation-defined.
-  * **String type**  represent a sequence of bytes.
-Exact representation of string type (e.g. null terminated or not, encoding etc.) is implementation-defined.

 **Tensor types** are the cornerstone of the StableHLO type system.
 They model immutable n-dimensional arrays and are referred to in the document as